Islands Creating Custom Storage

 Here are the fantastic storage solutions used on this Island.
 Who wouldn't love this island.

 If you still use Cookbooks, sometimes I'll place an open base cabinet on an Island.
 This offers great storage for cookbooks, or even cell phones.
 If you use it for cell phone charging an electrical outlet can be fitted into the cabinet by your installer or electrician.
 I still have the Old Betty Crocker Cookbook and numerous other cookbooks, so this is a great way to have easy access to Cookbooks.
-This could also be a decorative cabinet to showcase a collection of objects.
+This could also be a decorative cabinet to showcase a collection of decorative objects, or pottery.